flexiblepower/powermatcher-documentation/CreationOfDeviceAgent.md

 1. Check the status if the Agent is still connected
 2. Use the generator to create a random demand, based on the `minimumDemand` and the  `maximumDemand`
-2. Create a flat Bid using the `flatDemand()` More complex shapes can be constructed using the Builder pattern, see the [Freezer Example Device Agent](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.examples/src/net/powermatcher/examples/Freezer.java).
+2. Create a flat Bid using the `flatDemand()`.
+More complex shapes can be constructed using the Builder pattern, see the [Freezer Example Device Agent](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.examples/src/net/powermatcher/examples/Freezer.java).
 3. Publish the Bid using `publishBid()` it will send the Bid to its `MatcherEndpoint` through the `Session`.

 ```